-The normalization layer has been a focal point of component examination because Batch Normalization (BN) \citep{batchnorm}, the most widely used normalization technique, has been shown both theoretically \citep{fedbn,fedtan} and empirically \citep{bnisbad_replace_with_gn,du2022rethinking,overcoming} to negatively impact performance in heterogeneous FL settings.
+The normalization layer has been a focal point of component examination as Batch Normalization (BN) \citep{batchnorm} has been shown both theoretically \citep{fedbn,fedtan} and empirically \citep{bnisbad_replace_with_gn,du2022rethinking,overcoming} to negatively impact performance in heterogeneous FL.
 Mismatched local distributions lead to averaged batch statistics and parameters that fail to accurately represent any source distribution.
-Two primary approaches address this issue: modifying the aggregation rule for the BN layer or replacing it entirely.
-Some methods keep BN parameters local to each client \citep{fedbn,silobn} or stop sharing them after a certain round \citep{makingbn}.
+The primary approaches addressing this issue are modifying the aggregation rule for the BN layer or replacing it entirely.
+Some methods keep BN parameters local \citep{fedbn,silobn} or stop sharing them after a certain round \citep{makingbn}.
 Others replace batch-specific statistics with shared running statistics when normalizing batch inputs to match local statistical parameters \citep{overcoming} or leverage layer-wise aggregation to also match associated gradients \citep{fedtan}.
-These methods still rely on decently sized batches to accurately approximate statistics and are incompatible with differential privacy.
-To replace BN, Group Normalization (GN) \citep{groupnorm} has been frequently used \citep{bnisbad_replace_with_gn,fedopt,fieldguide} since it does not rely on mini-batch statistics. \citet{du2022rethinking} showed that Layer Normalization (LN) \citep{layernorm} performs better than GN in some FL settings.
-However, studies have shown these alternative normalization techniques offer inconsistent benefits over BN, depending on factors like dataset characteristics and heterogeneity levels \citep{gnbad,gnbad1,makingbn}.
-Moreover, GN requires tuning the number of groups for optimal effectiveness.
+These methods rely on decently sized batches to accurately approximate statistics and are incompatible with differential privacy.
+To replace BN, Group Normalization (GN) \citep{groupnorm} has been frequently used \citep{bnisbad_replace_with_gn,fedopt,fieldguide} since it does not rely on mini-batch statistics.
+However, tuning the number of groups in GN is required to maximize effectiveness and \citet{du2022rethinking} showed that Layer Normalization (LN) \citep{layernorm} performs better than GN in some settings.
+Separate studies have shown both GN and LN offer inconsistent benefits over BN, depending on the characteristics and heterogeneity of the dataset \citep{gnbad,gnbad1,makingbn}.